Clove oil benefits for skin and hair, clove oil uses, and how to dilute and apply clove oil safely on face and hair.

 Clove Oil Benefits for Skin

-Rich in antioxidants, clove oil fights free radicals to slow down skin aging.
+Clove oil fights free radicals to slow down skin aging. it is rich in antioxidants.
 Regular use helps to reduce the appearance of fine lines, wrinkles, and age spots.
 It promotes skin elasticity and firmness by supporting collagen production.

 • Anti-Aging Face Serum Recipe:

-Clove oil’s antibacterial properties make it a natural acne fighter.
+Clove oil contains antibacterial properties, which make it a natural acne fighter.
 It targets the bacteria responsible for breakouts while reducing inflammation and redness.
-The oil also helps to control sebum production, preventing pores from becoming clogged.
+The oil also helps to control sebum/oil production and preventing pores from becoming clogged.

 How to Use: